rokroskar/sparkhpc/README.md

 # Spark startup scripts

 The scripts here started as templates for running Spark on HPC clusters using LSF.
+It should be straightforward to adapt it for other schedulers like PBS etc.

 ## Setting up the cluster environment